If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

-But what about playing 3DS games on your Windows 10 or Windows 7 computer?
+But what about playing 3DS games on your Windows 10/11 PC?

-This is where you need 3DS emulators for Windows 10 PC or laptop.
-A few available in the market will allow you to play your favorite 3DS games on PC without any problem.
+This is where you need 3DS emulators for your Windows 11/10 PC or laptop.
+A few 3DS emulators available on the market will allow you to play your favorite 3DS games on a PC without any problems.
 We have tested all available 3DS emulators and ranked them according to our test results.

 1. RetroArch